-- Get inside the car and start the car by pressing the START button with the keyfob's tip.
-If that doesn't work, keep the keyfob next to the steering column, then press the START button.
+- Start the car by pressing the START button with the keyfob’s tip.
+If that doesn’t work, keep the keyfob next to the steering column, then press the START button.

-These instructions work on VW Jetta, Golf, Passat, Tiguan, Routan, EOS models.
+These instructions work on VW Jetta, Golf, Passat, Tiguan, Routan, and EOS models.
 If that fails, you could have a faulty key or a problem with the immobilized system or body control module.
-In some cases, a weak car battery can lead to the immobilizer not recognized the key.
+A weak car battery can sometimes lead to the immobilizer not recognizing the key.

 One VW key works, but the second key won’t start the car.

-The most common reason why a VW won't start but shows "No Key" and “Key Not in Range” error messages on the instrument cluster is due to a dead key battery.
+A dead key battery is the most common reason a VW won’t start but shows “No Key” and “Key Not in Range” error messages on the instrument cluster.
 It is possible to start a VW even if the key fob battery is dead.